 Dr. Grace Waruchu Wanjiku (Kenya, Li Po Chun UWC of Hong Kong, 2000-2002,) lives in Providence, Rhode Island, where she is an Attending Emergency Physician at Rhode Island Hospital at Brown University.
 Her particular interest is in the application of point-of-care ultrasound for patient diagnosis and management in resource-poor settings.
-After completing her O-level education in 1998, Grace learnt about UWC from a family friend.
-In 2000, she ended up being selected to join Li Po Chun UWC of Hong Kong and attended on a full scholarship.
+Grace learned about UWC from a family friend in 1998 and two years later she was selected to attend Li Po Chun UWC of Hong Kong on a full scholarship.

-Dr. Wanjiku says that her UWC experience was very different from her earlier schooling, in large part due to the IB Diploma Programme at UWC, which she found “rigorous and a lot more engaging.”
-UWC also placed more value in co-curricular and community service activities than her previous school in Kenya, and she says this experience “laid the foundation that made me a better critical thinker and problem solver.”
+Dr. Wanjiku says that her UWC experience was very different from her earlier schooling, in large part due to the IB Diploma Programme at UWC, which she found rigorous and engaging.
+UWC also placed more value in co-curricular and community service activities than her previous school in Kenya, and she says this experience laid the foundation that made her a better critical thinker and problem solver.
 While at Li Po Chun UWC, Dr. Wanjiku best remembers travelling around Asia as part of the College’s “China Week” and Project Weeks, as well as cultural celebrations and cafés, among others.
 She fondly remembers and misses her classmates and friends most of all.

 “UWC is a global community that has no equal.”